MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Spain/how-to-export-vat-statements-in-xml-format.md

 ---
-    title: How to Export VAT Statements in XML Format | Microsoft Docs
+    title: How to Export VAT Statements in XML Format
     description: You can export a VAT statement in XML format and then submit it electronically to the tax authorities.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na